Sidharth1327/MLOps/README.md

 - Logged models both as artifacts and with framework-specific loggers.
 - Compared manual tracking (spreadsheets) vs. automated pipelines.
 - Positioned experiment tracking within the broader ML lifecycle (data → training → versioning → deployment).
+- Explored How to register models that were saved or logged in mlflow, transitionign them into different stages.
+- Explored how to retireve those to apply them to new test data to comapre their performance and add annotation to different versions of model using MLFlow Client.
+-
 - Built a foundation for reproducibility, collaboration, and scaling experiments.

 ### [3: Workflow Orchestration](https://github.com/Sidharth1327/MLOps/tree/main/03-workflow_orchestration)